 To commemorate fall being in full swing, we decided to dive into the departure-of-summer spirit and give you some ideas to spruce up your cafeteria.

 As different demographics celebrate Halloween, harvest and fall festivals in diverse fashions, we’d love to see what sort of tricky treats you have planned for your cafeteria.
 Be sure to send your photos our way (firstname.lastname@example.org or post on our Facebook Page) so we can highlight your unique creativity!
-Need a place to start?

 District permitting, get creative with your attire!
 Encourage the kitchen staff to dress up or keep it simple with hats, pins or shirts.
-We certainly do not want you to terrify your kids so generic costumes such as cowboy/girl, doctor, fireman/woman or your favorite cartoon will certainly add some enjoyment to your meal lines.
+We certainly do not want you to terrify your kids, so generic costumes such as cowboy/girl, doctor, fireman/woman or your favorite cartoon will add some enjoyment to your meal lines.
 Don’t want to buy a costume?
 Try putting together a goofy outfit from those decades-old, out-of-style threads that have made a permanent home in the back of your closet.
-Decorations

-We hope you enjoy your fall festivities!
+Enjoy your fall festivities!